deretou/ethereum-labs/ethereum/ethereum-tools.md

 (Instructor: use our ubuntu AMI, t2.large or t2.xlarge instances and Blockchain security group)

 Labs are only verified for Ubuntu, 64 bit, v.
 16+

+Suggestion: create a notes text file on your Ubuntu Desktop, and put your lab credentials there.
+It will be convenient to have handy, that both in the VNC and on the SSH login.

 ### STEP 2: Install ethereum (geth)